Bozwe/Bozwe/README.md

 ---

 ### Horos-Koplo
+**Android Product**

-Android zodiac product with a stronger local voice, character-led tone, and entertainment-driven mobile experience.
+A zodiac product with a stronger local voice, character-led tone, and a more entertainment-driven mobile experience.

 - Product concept
 - Mobile product execution